Ecopreneurs consist of individuals wanting to deal with wide-spanning environmental issues. The most common are:

 - Endangered species

-Ecopreneurs are usually working towards cradle to cradle product design and triple bottom line accounting.
+Ecopreneurs often work towards cradle to cradle product design and triple bottom line accounting.
 Profits do not come before the planet.

 Why become an ecopreneur?